Ecosyste.ms: Awesome

 winget install procgov

-Starting from version 2.12 it is possible to assign multiple processes to the same job object.
-When you provide more than one process ID to the **-p** parameter, procgov will apply the same limits for all the processes, for example:
+You may assign multiple processes to the same job object.
+When you use the **-p** parameter multiple times with different process IDs, procgov will apply the same limits for all the processes, for example:

 ```If any of the processes was already assigned to a procgov job object, others will be assigned to it as well.

-Starting from version 2.8, it is possible to **update once set limits**.
-Simply run procgov providing new limits and the target process ID(s).
+It is also possible to **update once set limits**.
+However, there is one requirement: the processes can't be assigned to different procgov jobs (so they must be either in the same job or unassigned).
+To update the limits, simply run procgov providing new limits and the target process ID(s).
 Procgov will update only the specified limits.
 Let's have a look at an example to understand this behavior better:

 We set a CPU limit on a process 1234